bkfleet1/regex/Develop/gist-template.md

 - [Look-ahead and Look-behind](#look-ahead-and-look-behind)

 ## Regex Components
+A regex is considered a literal, so the pattern must be wrapped in slash characters (/).

 ### [Anchors](#anchors)
 An anchor specifies the position in the string on which a match must occur.
 When an anchor is used in a search expression, the regex engine does not advance through the string or consume characters; it looks for a match in the specified position only.
 For example, **^** specifies that the match must start at the beginning of a string.
 Therefore, the regular expression **^https:** matches **"https:"** only when it occurs at the beginning of a string.